m-spiessens/etl/README.md

 # Embedded Template Library (etl)

+Want to develop in C++ on lightweight microcontrollers?
+This is what you need.

-A simple C++ implementation for a linked list of memory fragments.
+A simple C++ implementation for a linked list of memory fragments, a queue and a pool.
-Perfect for concatenating pieces of memory without unnecessary copying.
-For example, message encapsulation in a communication stack.

-It's header-only, just copy memorychain.h in your project!

 ## Get started

+It's header-only, just copy the header files in your project.

 ### VS code: